Suez Canal: Mine clearing operations (1974–1975)

 After the Yom Kippur War, the United States initiated Operation Nimbus Moon.
-The amphibious assault ship USS Inchon (LPH-12) was sent to the Canal, carrying 12 RH-53D minesweeping helicopters of Helicopter Mine Countermeasures Squadron 12.
+The amphibious assault ship USS Inchon (LPH-12) was sent to the Canal, carrying 12 RH-53D minesweeping helicopters from Helicopter Mine Countermeasures Squadron 12.
 These partly cleared the canal between May and December 1974.
 It was relieved by the LST USS Barnstable County (LST1197).
 The British Royal Navy initiated Operation Rheostat and Task Group 65.2 provided for Operation Rheostat One (six months in 1974), the minehunters HMS Maxton, HMS Bossington, and HMS Wilton, the Fleet Clearance Diving Team (FCDT) and HMS Abdiel, a practice minelayer/MCMV support ship; and for Operation Rheostat Two (six months in 1975) the minehunters HMS Hubberston and HMS Sheraton, and HMS Abdiel.
 When the Canal Clearance Operations were completed, the canal and its lakes were considered 99% clear of mines.
-The canal was then reopened by Egyptian President Anwar Sadat aboard an Egyptian destroyer, which led the first convoy northbound to Port Said in 1975, at his side stood the Iranian Crown Prince Reza Pahlavi.
+The canal was then reopened by Egyptian President Anwar Sadat aboard an Egyptian destroyer, which led the first convoy northbound to Port Said in 1975; at his side stood the Iranian Crown Prince Reza Pahlavi.